The Business Model Canvas Explained

 NEXT STEP – TEST THE BUSINESS MODEL CANVAS

 Test the model by talking to customers and refining it if it doesn’t look like it’s working.
 This can be used for mapping any kind of business, even on-line models.
 Once you have your business model canvas refined, next you can develop a business plan.
 Although some in the business community believe a business plan is obsolete, if you are looking for financing, you still need a business plan.
 We have made that process easy to understand.
 Head over to our blog for how to put one together.
+If you are looking for a complete business start up guide, we have a book for that!

 BUT WHAT IF I DON’T EVEN HAVE A BUSINESS IDEA?